magento/devdocs/guides/v2.2/ext-best-practices/tutorials/custom-import-entity.md

 contributor_link: https://www.atwix.com/
 ---

-This tutorial shows you how to add a new import entity, that can be used to import data into your custom module's table, by extending the [Magento/ImportExport/Model/Import/Entity/AbstractEntity][0]{:target="_blank"} class.
+This tutorial shows you how to extend the [Magento/ImportExport/Model/Import/Entity/AbstractEntity][0]{:target="_blank"} class to import data into your custom module's table.
 The current import entities can be found in **System** > **Import**:

 - Advanced Pricing